[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Don’t let me turn you off!
 Aberdeen still has tons to offer including:

-This indoor oasis is surrounded by the large grounds of Duthie Park.
+This indoor oasis is surrounded by the extensive grounds of Duthie Park.
 We saw lots of families on playgrounds, walking dogs, and generally enjoying the cold bracing winds of March.
-We opted for the warm humid interior that was jam packed with flowers, cacti, and plants from all over the world.
-It was truly beautiful, and I am a garden aficionado.
+We opted for the warm humid interior that was jam-packed with flowers, cacti, and plants from all over the world.
+It was wonderful, and I am a garden aficionado.

 University of Aberdeen